2020 award thresholds - online JMC

 The competition is aimed at students in schools and colleges based in the UK.
 Entries must be made by registered UKMT centres, not private tutors, individual students or their parents.

-You can order physical papers for your students via this page, online logins here or a combination of both (paper option is not available for overseas schools).
+You can order online logins for your students via this page, physical papers here or a combination of both (paper option is not available for overseas schools).
 The online and paper Challenge will both run from the 26th-29th April and the results of both combined.
 We hope this will make it easier for you to find available space and time and allow you to run the Challenge in smaller sessions to adhere to social distancing requirements, if relevant at the time.

 Regardless of whether you order online, paper or a combination of entries you will be sent login details for the new online Challenge site, which is separate from the UKMT main website.
 This is because all results and your downloadable certificates will be made available on the online Challenge site.